gusrodriguez/react-mobile-search/README.md

 ## What's this?
 An implementation of a mobile search pattern in a web-mobile React application.

-## Why do I want this?
+## What could it be useful for?
 To see an example of a web-mobile search pattern :iphone:

 ## What pattern?
 You know... the user inputs a word in a searchbox, and some suggestions related to that word will be autosuggested.
 By tapping on the suggestion, the related results will be displayed below.
 Just like the web-mobile behavior of Google.